Overview of debugging tools¶

 The monitors are graphs of several aspects of the game while its running such as FPS, memory usage, how many nodes are in a scene and more.
 All monitors keep track of stats automatically, so even if one monitor isn't open while the game is running, you can open it later and see how the values changed.

-Video Mem list the video memory usage of the running game and which resource is using it.
+The Video Mem tab lists the video memory usage of the running game and the resources using it.

 The Misc tab contains tools to identify the control nodes you are clicking at runtime: